Xi Jinping says China is on the right side of history - ExBulletin

 China stands on the right side of history, the country’s leader Xi Jinping said in a New Year’s address despite questions about his government’s handling of Covid-19 and economic and political challenges to the country and the world. ‘foreigner.

-Speaking on national television, Xi largely avoided directly addressing the issues facing the country, instead highlighting successes in agricultural production, poverty eradication and hosting the Olympics in Beijing. winter in February.
+Culminating on national television, Xi largely avoided directly addressing the issues facing the country, instead highlighting successes in agricultural production, poverty eradication and hosting the Winter Olympics in february.

 However, he then turned to the challenges facing the most populous country and the world’s second largest economy, saying: The world is not at peace.

+(China will always firmly advocate for peace and development…and unswervingly stands on the right side of historyXi Jinping

-China will always firmly advocate for peace and development…and unswervingly stands on the right side of history, he said.
+China will always firmly advocate for peace and development and resolutely stand on the right side of history, he said.

 Recent weeks have seen street protests against Mr. Xi’s government, the first to face the ruling Communist Party in more than three decades.